Rio Haryanto: Personal life

 Haryanto was born in Solo to Sinyo Haryanto and Indah Pennywati, both Surakarta locals of Chinese-Indonesian descent.
 His three older brothers are Roy, Ricky and Rian.
 The three of them also had careers in national racing events with their father who was also active in racing until 2003.

 In 2014, Haryanto earned a business degree from Anglia Ruskin University, studying at their Singaporean campus.
 At the beginning of 2017, he entered the business field as he was assigned by his father to oversee the security printing division at his family's printing company Kiky.
 During Haryanto's Formula One career, Kiky were involved in a lawsuit over copyright infringement with Spanish cartoonist Adaco as they were claimed to have used Adacos' works in their printing without permission.
-Haryanto is also known to own a restaurant in Colomadu, Karanganyar.
+Haryanto is well known for owning Grandis Barn Restaurant in Surakarta, and Teakyard Restaurant in Colomadu, Central Java.

 Haryanto and his family are devout Muslims.
 Whenever he races, he would adhere the Throne Verse on his car cockpit and read it as part of his race ritual.
+Haryanto's family owns a Pesantren (Islamic Boarding School).

+Haryanto supported his hometown football club Persis Solo.

+On 5 December 2024, Haryanto married Athina Papadimitriou, who is the niece of Sandiaga Uno.